EOussama/Calendar/README.md

 ![Preview](https://i.imgur.com/8dNJdos.png)

 ## Description
-A very lightweighted calendar made with Javascript and love, a project that will include fully controlable aspects, such as styling, setting alarms, marking events and so on.
+A very lightweighted calendar made with **Javascript** and **love**, a project that will include fully controlable aspects, such as styling, setting alarms, marking events and so on.

 ## Features
 - [X] Annual calendar with time coverage.